 To train Interns in the culturally competent practice of professional psychology consistent with the APA practitioner-scientist model.

 CMTP is a 12-month full-time Psychology Internship training program.
 Each class starts September 1st and ends August 31st of the following year.
 The program has three major training components: outpatient placements, inpatient placements, and core seminars.
 A minimum of four hours of primary and clinical supervision is provided weekly; with a minimum of 25% direct face-to-face client contact across these components.
 There are two tracks (General Track and a Community Health Centers Track) and applicants may apply to one or both, as they like.
 Specific placements within each track are determined after negotiations with individual Interns, their Primary Supervisors and the program director.

 These negotiations take into account training program objectives, Interns' preferences, Interns' training needs, and existing commitments between the program and placement sites.
-A typical Intern weekly schedule (5 Day) consists of spending 2 days per week in an outpatient setting, 2 days per week in an inpatient setting and 1 day per week at CMTP (individual supervision, core didactics, support).
+A typical Intern weekly schedule (5 Day) consists of spending 2 days per week at one site, 2 days per week at a second site, and 1 day per week at CMTP (individual supervision, core didactics, support).
 This placement schedule will be maintained for the (12) month training period.

 The Center for Multicultural Training in Psychology has been fully accredited by the American Psychological Association (APA) since 1986.
 Inquiries can be made to CMTP or directly to the accredited by the Commission on Accreditation of the American Psychological Association, APA, 750 First Street, NE, Washington, D.C.
 20002-4242 (202) 336-5979.